Lilypad-Tech/lilypad-smart-contracts/README.md

 - **LilypadTokenomics** : A contract that stores the tokenomics values used in the protocol
 - **LilypadContractRegistry** : A contract that stores all the addresses of the contracts in the protocol

-With the exception of the Tokena and Vesting Contracts, all other contracts are upgradable via the use of the OpenZeppelin Upgrades Plugin.
+With the exception of the Token and Vesting Contracts, all other contracts are upgradable using the OpenZeppelin Upgrades Plugin.

 ## Foundry Documentation